-Eastern oysters from Delaware caught via dredge are considered a "Best Choice" while oysters harvested with dredges, rakes, and tongs from North Carolina, Maryland, Rhode Island, South Carolina and Virginia are ranked as "Good Alternative."
-Eastern oysters from New York harvested with rakes are ranked as "Avoid."
+Eastern oysters from Delaware caught via dredge are considered a "Best Choice" while oysters harvested with dredges, rakes, and tongs from Rhode Island and South Carolina are ranked as "Good Alternative."
+Eastern oysters from New York, Maryland, North Carolina, and Virginia harvested with rakes and dredges are ranked as "Avoid."